Mallipriya-MSFT/TeamsSSOBot/README.md

 ﻿# TeamsBotSSO

-Bot Framework v4 bot single sign-on Teams authentication sample.
+Bot Framework v4 Teams bot single sign on (SSO) authentication sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows the minimum code required to build a bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to add the [Single Sign On (SSO)](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-sso?view=azure-bot-service-4.0) authentication for Microsoft Teams.

+The sample uses the bot authentication capabilities in [Azure Bot Service](https://docs.botframework.com), providing SSO feature to make it easier to develop a bot that authenticates users.
+Currently, only the [Azure AD v2](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv1%2Cga2#azure-active-directory-identity-provider) identity provider is supported.

+> IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
+This must be included in any bot that uses the Bot Framework OAuth flow.

 ## Prerequisites